simathih/lisa/docs/run_test/platform.rst

   run all test cases.
 Notice, there are some features are conflict by natural, so some test cases may not be picked up.
 This setting is useful to force run perf tests on not designed VM sizes.
+* **osdisk_size_in_gb** is used to specify the minimum size of the OS disk.
+The size of disk may be larger depending on other requirements set by vhd, shared image gallery or marketplace image.

 Run on Ready computers
 ----------------------